IsenGrim613/dbsetup-junit5-annotations/README.md

 ### @DbSetupSource
 This annotation tells DbSetup which data source to run operations on.

+There can be multiple data sources, but they must all be uniquely named.
+Operations will also need to specify which data source they are to be launched on.

 Requirements:

 * Annotation target: field only<sup>[#](#fields-only)</sup>
 * Target must return or be of `javax.sql.DataSource` type
 * Target can both be static or not
-* There can only be 1 target

 ### @DbSetupOperation
 DbSetup will launch the operations that are annotated with this.
 Because SQL scripts innately require to be ordered,